DatKidDude/launch-countdown-timer-frontendmentor/README.md

 1. View the optimal layout depending on their device's screen size.
 2. See hover states for all interactive elements on the page.
-3. See a live countdown timer that ticks down every second.
+3. See a live countdown timer that ticks down every second.<br>
 **Bonus:** When a number changes, make the card flip from the middle.

 I do not have access to the Figma sketch so the design is not pixel perfect.